As seen in:

 Ready for the bad news?

-She only spends six seconds looking at each one.
+She only spends seven seconds looking at each one, according to our HR statistics report.

 That means the format for your new grad RN resume really matters.